hakoerber/git-repo-manager/docs/src/overview.md

 tool that helps you manage git repositories.

 GRM helps you manage git repositories in a declarative way.
-Configure your repositories in a TOML file, GRM does the rest.
+Configure your repositories in a TOML or YAML file, GRM does the rest.
 Take a look at [the example configuration](https://github.com/hakoerber/git-repo-manager/blob/master/example.config.toml) to get a feel for the way you configure your repositories.
 See the [repository tree chapter](./repos.md) for details.